See it: 11 people rescued after plane crashes into the ocean off the coast of Florida

-MELBOURNE BEACH, Flo. – First responders were sent scrambling after a plane carrying 10 people crashed into the ocean off the coast of Florida on Tuesday afternoon.
+MELBOURNE BEACH, Flo. – First responders successfully rescued 11 people who were aboard a plane that crashed into the ocean off the coast of Florida on Tuesday afternoon.

 CLEANUP EFFORTS UNDERWAY AS LARGE AMOUNT OF SARGASSUM SPOTTED ON MIAMI BEACH